 Membership Site vs Website

-Your members expect a different experience than your prospects.
-Your website is a marketing tool to generate new members and business leads.
-Your members need a gateway to their benefits.
-When an association tries to combine their membership benefits on their site alongside their public-facing information, the result is a website that misses the mark for the needs of both prospects and members.
+When an association tries to combine its membership benefits on its site alongside its public-facing information, the result is a website that misses the mark for the needs of both prospects and members.
 This misalignment causes plenty of other issues that may be turning away your members.
 A dedicated member area, or membership site, should solve this issue for your organization.

-The first time someone visits your website might be your member’s first experience with your association.
+The first time someone visits your association’s website might be their first experience with you.
 What would their first impression be?
 Can they easily find what they need?
 If your website seems confusing to a first-time visitor, then they may not make it to the second visit.

 Clear navigation is one of the most important aspects of a great user experience.
 It should take a user only a few seconds to find what they are looking for.
 Make sure your main navigation menu is not cluttered and contains links to your most popular pages and benefits.
 A good rule of thumb is between three to six options.
 You also want to avoid dropdown menus that hide what your users want to find.

 Tip: Find out which pages have the most page visits and put those front and center in your navigation.
 The pages that are not performing well; your navigation menu can say goodbye to those.